 Adrian Dix was first elected as MLA for Vancouver-Kingsway in 2005 and re-elected in 2009, 2013, 2017, and 2020.
 He is the Minister of Health and Minister Responsible for Francophone Affairs.
-He is a member of the Treasury Board, the Planning and Priorities Committee, the Cabinet Committee on Social Initiatives, the Cabinet Working Group on Mental Health, Addictions, and Homelessness, and the Cabinet Working Group on COVID.
+He is a member of the Treasury Board, the Planning and Priorities Committee, and the Cabinet Committee on Social Initiatives.

 Adrian served as the Official Opposition spokesperson for B.C.
 Hydro and as leader of the Official Opposition from April 2011 until May 2014.